i2bc/ORFmine/docs/orfget_run.md

 ### Extraction of the sequences of all the ORFs of a GFF file

-The following command writes the protein sequences of all ORFs annotated in the input GFF file.
+The following command writes the amino acid sequences of all ORFs annotated in the input GFF file.